River Rouge (Michigan): The Henry Ford and Greenfield Village

 The Henry Ford, billed as "America's Greatest History Attraction", is a major tourist destination in the area.
-It includes Greenfield Village, which was opened in 1929 to preserve historic landmarks, including Noah Webster’s House, Thomas Edison’s Menlo Lab and the garage where Henry Ford built the Quadricycle, his first car.
+It includes Greenfield Village, which was opened in 1929 to preserve historic landmarks, including Noah Webster's House, Thomas Edison's Menlo Lab and the garage where Henry Ford built the Quadricycle, his first car.

-Rouge River Bird Observatory
+River Rouge Bird Observatory

-Since 1992 the Rouge River Bird Observatory has operated on the campus of University of Michigan-Dearborn.
+Since 1992 the River Rouge Bird Observatory has operated on the campus of University of Michigan-Dearborn.

-Rouge River Gateway Greenway Trail
+River Rouge Gateway Greenway Trail

 The trail has access points from Michigan Avenue in Dearborn, from Fair Lane and from the University of Michigan Dearborn campus.
 There is an aspiration to develop the greenway trail all the way to the Detroit River.

-River Rouge Park
+Rouge Park

-River Rouge Park has been operated by the city of Detroit since the 1920s.
+Rouge Park has been operated by the city of Detroit since the 1920s.
 Its boundary is formed by the railway to the north and West Warren to the south and by Outer Drive, West Parkway and Parkland on the west and Trinity and Burt Road on the east.
 In July 2014, two Olympic-sized pools and a bath house were reopened at Rouge Park as part of a $5.5 million park renovation project.
-Covering 1184 acre, River Rouge is the largest park in the city.
+Covering 1184 acre, Rouge Park is the largest park in the city.
 In contrast, the more well-known Belle Isle State Park of Detroit covers 982 acres (397 ha).